seawind543/react-token-input/README.md

    * @description
    * A callback function to render content of the delete button of token
    * Apply this to customize the token's content of the delete button.
-   * For example, replace the build-in `x` by Google font material-icons *
+   * For example, replace the built-in `x` by Google font material-icons *
    * @example
    * ```js